NoZakrze/MACD/README.md

 # MACD indicator analysis
-This project implements a MACD indicator and analysys its usefulness based on sample data.
+This project implements a MACD indicator and analysis its usefulness based on sample data.